jordan52/trickykegstands/src/site/elevatorRide20080724.md

 have to shove my arm in there to press my button?" look.

-Neither one could be bothered with moving so I squeezed in there and hit my button.
+Neither one could be bothered with moving so I squeezed in there and hit thirteen.
 I looked at the stressed out little hottie and asked, "Which floor?"

 "Seven, please."